lewie9021/jquery-i18n-loader/README.md

 ### Motivation

-There doesn't seem to be any loaders that support the jQuery.i18n internationalization library.
-So I decided I would create one.
+There didn't seem to be any loaders that supported the jQuery.i18n internationalization library, so I decided I would create one myself.
 I plan to soon fork wikimedia/jquery.i18n in the near future and implement support for module systems such as Webpack.

 ### Example

-Below is a simple Webpack configuration (webpack.config.js).
+Below is a simple Webpack configuration file (webpack.config.js).

 ```javascript
 var Path = require("path");